MashyBasker/strainer/README.md

 strainer <pattern> ./p a b c
 ```

-By default, the filtered logs are written to `stdout`, but you can use the `--out` flag to write a some file
+By default, the filtered logs are written to `stdout`, but you can use the `--out` flag to write to some file

 ```bash
 strainer <pattern> ./p a b c --out=<path/to/file>